 After a healthy breakfast, the trail continues down towards the Aobamba River passing through bamboo groves, orchards and coffee plantations providing some perfect birdwatching opportunities (e.g. hummingbirds, woodpeckers).
 We walk on some fantastic untouched paths where strawberries grow at our feet and passion fruits are just above our heads, this all decorated with begonia and purple orchid rugs!
 After 2 and half an hour, we arrive to a tiny place called La Playa (2,100 m/6,890 ft) where we have a small break accompanied by lunch with fresh fruits!
 Later, we keep trekking until we get to the village of Lucmabamba (2,250 m/7,381.89 ft), a place of our next overnight.
 This is another easy trekking day, during which we enjoy observation of lush vegetation as well as we get familiar with diverse plants cultivated in this area such as banana, avocado, coca leaf, coffee, etc. The areas is also a habitat of a spectacled bear and many parrots.

 We wake up early today to start a nice up-hill walk providing us some amazing views of the valley.
 After a 5 hour hike, we enjoy our last lunch at the recently restored Incan ruins of Llaqtapata (2,650 m/8,694 ft) from where we can view both, Machu Picchu and the Salkantay Mountain!
 Then our Tour Guide shows us around the ruins!
 From there, we are given an opportunity to see the main highlight of South America - Machu Picchu, from an exceptional point of view that a majority of tourists will never see!!
 Then, we descend easily for 3 hours to the Hydroelectric Plant (Hidroelectrica; 2,050 m/6,726 ft).
-There, we follow trails and the Vilcanota River leading us to our last campsite in Ruins Bridge (2,042 m/6,700 ft), located at the foothill of Machu Picchu Mountain!
+There, we follow trails and the Vilcanota River leading us to Aguas Calientes (2,042 m/6,700 ft), located at the foothill of Machu Picchu Citadel!
+We will sleep in a confortable hotel and get ready to visit Machu Picchu on next day.

-After an early morning breakfast, we hike for 2 hours up to the mysterious city of Machu Picchu (2,430 m/7,972 ft) that we enter for the early morning best photos opportunities!
+After an early morning breakfast, we take a bus up to the mysterious city of Machu Picchu (2,430 m/7,972 ft) that we enter for the early morning best photos opportunities!
 Then our Tour Guide shows us around the Incan city and explains us about its history and purposes.
 After the guided tour, we have an opportunity to climb up for about 45 minutes to Huayna Picchu, a peak above Machu Picchu that serves to take some panoramic pictures of the Incan city.
 Then, we are given time off to spend and explore Machu Picchu on our own.
-In the afternoon, we return by train to Ollantaytambo (alternatively to Poroy), from where we are taken by van back to Cusco.

 Machu Picchu is both, the best and the least known site of the Incas as it is not mentioned in any Spanish conquistador´s chronicle so that contemporary archaeologists can not do anything more than just speculate on its functions.
 Local Quechua farmers had known about Machu Picchu for centuries before an 11-year-old boy showed the American historian Hiram Bingham (who was in a search of Vilcabamba) on the 24th of July, 1911.
 At that time, all the rest of the world became aware of its existence.
 However, the site was covered with thick vegetation so Hiram Bingham along with his team returned and within the years of 1912 and 1915 cleared its surface.
 Over the years, plenty of work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.